mlocati/concrete5-cover-picture-7/README.md

 # Cover Picture add-on for concrete5 5.7

-This is a bare of [Remo's Cover Picture add-on](https://github.com/Remo/concrete5-cover-picture) for concrete5 5.7.
+This is a bare port of [Remo's Cover Picture add-on](https://github.com/Remo/concrete5-cover-picture) to concrete5 5.7.

 This add-on allows you to show a picture and some text when you hover it.